-Upon successful completion of the online application, the applicant will receive an email confirming receipt of the application.
-(Please note: the admissions team will make all contact through email).
+Upon successful completion of the online application, the applicant will receive an auto response email confirming receipt of the application (please note: the admissions team will make all contact through email).

 Essential documentation required for consideration for the programme is as follows:

-- Certified copies of all academic transcripts and certificates from school (Grades 10, 11 and 12 to date) and university (if applicable)
+- Certified copies of academic transcripts and graduation certificate from secondary school (Grades 10, 11 & 12)

 - Copy of passport showing name, nationality, date of birth and photograph page